andygrove/word-count/README.md

 Counting words in different languages.
 This is my playground for learning new languages by finding the top N occurring words over a given length L in the complete works of shakespeare and for comparing performance of different languages, frameworks, and approaches.

+The complete works of shakespeare can be downloaded here: http://ocw.mit.edu/ans7870/6/6.006/s08/lecturenotes/files/t8.shakespeare.txt

 The correct results for words of minimum length 6 are:

 ```